jetstack/finops-stack/installation/README.md

 If you also want TLS for your ingress then ensure that cert-manager.enabled is set to true and update the values in `.env` accordingly.

+## Enable Goldilocks for namespaces

+For Goldilocks to analyse namespaces and add then to its dashboard you need to add this label to the namespace resource: `goldilocks.fairwinds.com/enabled=true`, e.g.
+`kubectl label ns finops-stack goldilocks.fairwinds.com/enabled=true`

 ## Useful commands

 To port forward to Grafana: